-As a postdoctoral associate in Dr. Elizabeth Atkinson’s lab, Astrid’s current research goals involve the development of statical genomics methods for studying complex traits in underrepresented populations in biomedical research.
+As a postdoctoral associate in Dr. Elizabeth Atkinson’s lab, Astrid’s current research goals involve the development of statical genomics methods for studying complex traits in heterogeneous populations in biomedical research.
 She aims to apply these methods to advance pharmacogenomics and personalized medicine applications.
 Astrid earned her PhD from the University of Texas Health Science Center (UTHealth) in Houston, TX.
 The title of her PhD thesis was “Translational Bioinformatics Approaches for Decoding Mechanisms and Developing Drug Repositioning Strategies in Multiple Sclerosis”.
 During her PhD studies, she was a Predoctoral Fellow of the National Library of Medicine (NLM) Training Program in Biomedical Informatics and Data Science (T15LM007093).
 In the Atkinson Lab, Astrid seeks to extend her bioinformatics expertise to the domain of statistical population-level genomics and pharmacogenomics.
 During her free time, she enjoys drawing, visiting art museums, and indoor rock climbing with friends.

 Erik is a postdoctoral research fellow, retrovirologist and cancer researcher currently at Baylor College of Medicine.
 Besides his interest in human endogenous retroviruses (HERVs) - which comprise 8% of the human genome - and their relationship to cancer, he is a passionate teacher of science and science-unrelated topics.
 He has been fortunate to have received the chance to acquire training at leading universities in Germany and frequently share his expertise when teaching graduate and undergraduate students.
 He is the recipient of multiple teaching awards and enjoys pushing the boundaries of current knowledge through research and student projects.

 Grace Tietz is a Genetics & Genomics PhD student in the lab whose primary project aims to improve genetic testing for cardiovascular disease across populations.
 She approaches this challenge through the lens of population-genetics and integrates information on rare variants and polygenic burden to optimize performance across ancestries.
-Complimenting this work, she is evaluating patient perspectives to genetic testing in underserved and understudied populations and is developing polygenic approaches to prioritize genetic sequencing in individuals of the Undiagnosed Diseases Network.
+Complimenting this work, she is evaluating patient perspectives to genetic testing and is developing polygenic approaches to prioritize genetic sequencing in individuals of the Undiagnosed Diseases Network.
 Beyond her research, Grace is interested in genetics’ role in society, and ways that policies and healthcare practices reflect our collective perspectives on it.

 Hatoon is a PhD student in the Genetics and Genomics program at Baylor College of Medicine.
 She is working on developing methods for detecting epistasis and genetic interaction in rare and common diseases using population genetics approaches.
-She is also interested in the ethics and representation of Arab/Middle Eastern populations in genomic studies.
+She is also interested in the incorporation of Arab/Middle Eastern populations in genomic studies.
 Before joining the lab, Hatoon graduated from King Abdullah University of Science and Technology with a Masters in Bioinformatics and a Bachelors in Clinical laboratory sciences from King Saud University.
 Outside the lab she enjoys hiking, gardening, and building with mud!

 Pragati is a PhD student in the Genetics & Genomics program at Baylor College of Medicine.
-She is broadly interested in developing and applying approaches to study rare variants with the inclusion of admixed populations.
+She is broadly interested in developing and applying approaches to study rare variants with the incorporation of admixed populations.
 She grew up in Austin, Texas, and graduated from UT Austin with a BS in Biochemistry.
 Following her bachelor’s degree, she worked at the Center for Advanced Genomics Technology at the Icahn School of Medicine at Mount Sinai as an Associate Researcher.
 Outside of the lab, she enjoys attending concerts, traveling, and trying new recipes in the kitchen!

-Amira is a post-baccalaureate student in the Human Genome Sequencing Center Pre-Graduate Education and Training (PGET) program at Baylor College of Medicine.
+Amira was a post-baccalaureate student in the Human Genome Sequencing Center Pre-Graduate Education and Training (PGET) program at Baylor College of Medicine.
 She completed her undergraduate study in Biology with a concentration in genetics at Pennsylvania State University in 2022.
 Amira’s prior research experience includes studying the gene arrangements of Klamath and Persimilis drosophila, specifically focusing on their breakpoint regions.
 Currently, she is working to improve polygenic risk score performance for lipoprotein(a), breast cancer, and epilepsy across ancestries.

 Shantal is an undergraduate student majoring in Chemistry with a Biomedical focus at Prairie View A&M University, Texas.
 She is a member of the Texas Undergraduate Medical Academy and her university’s Honors Program, and works as a student researcher in our Cooperative Agricultural Research Center.
 She aspires to become a primary care physician and infectious disease researcher, and is interested in exploring the vector-transmitted diseases prevalent in understudied, tropical regions.
-Shantal participated in the Baylor SMART program to expand her biomedical and health-related research knowledge, through which she worked in the Atkinson lab for one summer conducing a project exploring the population genetics of understudied groups in the UK biobank.
+Shantal participated in the Baylor SMART program to expand her biomedical and health-related research knowledge, through which she worked in the Atkinson lab for one summer conducing a project exploring the population genetics of varied groups in the UK biobank.

 Taotao completed his bachelor's and master’s degree in biology, and then joined the Atkinson lab as a bioinformatics analyst in 2021.
-His primary focus of work revolved around the development and application of GWAS methodologies for diverse populations.
+His primary focus of work revolved around the statistical development and application of GWAS methodologies for admixed populations.
 Starting in the fall of 2023, he is pursuing his Ph.D. in the Quantitative and Computational Biosciences program at Baylor College of Medicine.
 In his spare time, he enjoys playing video games and the electric guitar.

 Interested in joining our group?